 Stage 7: Rebirth

-This is an emergence from the cocoon, and like the isolation phase, it can occur at any time during this process or be attempted (and abandoned) multiple times.
+Rebirth is an emergence from the cocoon, and like the isolation phase, it can occur at any time during this process or be attempted (and abandoned) multiple times.
 Like a newly hatched butterfly, you are very vulnerable at this stage, and sometimes, the energies surrounding us as we emerge aren't supportive enough for us to feel safe.
 It is important to note that remaining isolated beyond the point of usefulness is possible.
 It may be required to push yourself out of your comfort zone at some point.

 Stage 8: Forgiveness